History of Pocatello

-Pocatello, initially a treeless sagebrush plain, carved from the Fort Hall Indian Reservation, settled by railroaders, owes its location directly to its geographic setting at the gateway to the Snake River Plain.
+The History of Pocatello, so named in the memory of Chief Pocatello, begins in the late 1800’s when the area was a treeless sagebrush plain, carved from the Fort Hall Indian Reservation, settled by railroaders.
+Pocatello owes its location directly to its geographic setting at the gateway to the Snake River Plain.
 Its layout was dictated by the railroad, around which the town was built.
 Its politics have reflected a never-affluent, pluralistic blue-collar town at the edge of Mormon country.
-These inherent internal conflicts have repeatedly stymied Pocatello’s efforts to become prosperous.
-It has been a town without an upper class.
-In Idaho in the 20th century, things traditionally have come to Pocatello last.
-Now, in the 1990s, the prospect of growth and prosperity have returned.

-Early Pocatello: The Townsite and the Indian Reservation
+Early History of Pocatello: The Townsite and the Indian Reservation

 The early community of Pocatello, from 1882 until 1888, had to exist within the confines of the Oregon Short Line right of way because the Fort Hall Indian Reservation surrounded the area.
 Houses were erected along the west side of the railroad right of way, with prefabricated buildings moved in from railroad settlements at Omaha, Nebraska, and few from Battle Creek, Idaho, (north of Preston).
 Some were moved from Eagle Rock (Idaho Falls), to Pocatello in 1887.
 The townsite was too small and trespass on the Reservation was practiced by many.
 It was a tense situation.

 Founded in 1889, Pocatello is known as “Gateway to the Northwest.”
 Thousands of trappers and gold miners, as well as pioneers on the Oregon Trail, traveled through the area to continue west along the Snake River, which borders the Indian reservation just before it bends west and heads for Oregon.
 Much earlier, Fort Hall was established as a trading post in 1834.